1 IN 2

 Bladder cancer

-Treatment for non-muscle-invasive bladder cancer
+Treatment for superficial bladder cancer

-If cancer cells are found only in the inner layers of the bladder (non-muscle-invasive bladder cancer or NMIBC), the main treatment is surgery to remove the cancer.
 Surgery is commonly combined with chemotherapy or immunotherapy, which is delivered directly into the bladder (intravesical).

 Surgery (TURBT)

 If the cancer has spread to the lamina propria or is high grade, you may need a second TURBT 2–6 weeks after the first procedure to make sure that all cancer cells are removed.
-If the cancer comes back after initial treatment, your surgeon may do another TURBT or suggest removing the bladder in an operation known as a cystectomy.

 Check-ups after surgery

 Cancer can come back even after a TURBT has removed it from the bladder.
-You will need regular follow-up cystoscopies to help find any new tumours in the bladder as early as possible.
+You will need regular follow-up cystoscopies to find any new tumours in the bladder as early as possible.
 This approach is known as surveillance cystoscopy.

 How often you need to have a cystoscopy will depend on the stage and grade of the cancer, and how long since it was diagnosed.
-For more information about follow-up appointments after surgery, ask your treatment team.

 Intravesical chemotherapy

-Chemotherapy uses drugs to kill or slow the growth of cancer cells.
-In intravesical chemotherapy the drugs are put directly into the bladder using a catheter (a thin, flexible tube) inserted through the urethra.
+Chemotherapy drugs are usually injected into a vein or given as tablets.
+In intravesical chemotherapy, the drugs are put directly into the bladder using a catheter (a thin, flexible tube) inserted through the urethra.

 Side effects of intravesical chemotherapy

-Because intravesical chemotherapy puts the drugs directly into the bladder, it has fewer side effects than systemic chemotherapy (when the drugs reach the whole body).
+Because intravesical chemotherapy puts the drugs directly into the bladder, it has fewer side effects than systemic chemotherapy (when the drugs spread through the whole body).
+The main side effect of intravesical chemotherapy is inflammation of the bladder lining (called cystitis).

-The main side effect is bladder inflammation (cystitis).
-Signs of cystitis include wanting to pass urine more often or a burning feeling when urinating.
+Signs of cystitis include wanting to pass urine more often or having a burning feeling when urinating.
 Drinking plenty of fluids can help.
 If you develop a bladder infection, your doctor can prescribe antibiotics.

 Intravesical immunotherapy (BCG)